 Protect Yourself Against Local Emergencies

-American Red Cross volunteers responded to 8 home fires in the past two weeks in Walnut, Rockford and Leaf River and provided assistance to 20 people by supplying them with items to meet immediate needs after a fire, and additional support in the form of health and mental health services and one-on-one support.
+American Red Cross volunteers responded to 29 home fires in the past week in Chicago, Joliet, Riverdale, Round Lake Park, Country Club Hills and Dixmoor and provided assistance to 149 people, including 53 children, by supplying them with items to meet immediate needs after a fire, and additional support in the form of health and mental health services and one-on-one support.

 Visit redcross.org/fire for information on setting up your home fire escape drill and to learn more about home fire safety.
 Download our free Emergency app by searching for “American Red Cross” in app stores or visiting redcross.org/apps.

 Please call 800-RED-CROSS (800-733-2767) if you or someone you know needs assistance after a home fire or local disaster.

 September is National Preparedness Month

 This National Preparedness Month, take three lifesaving actions to help protect yourself against local emergencies.